Anjengo Fort: A Historical Site

 During the Anglo-Mysore wars, Anjuthengu served as a strategic bastion and by 1792 it was declared a British residency.
 Even after the factory closed in 1813, the fort remained a powerful reminder of colonial ambition and local resistance.
 Today, it stands quietly by the shore, its cannons silenced but its stories alive in every weathered stone.

-For a traveler, the experience of Anjuthengu is more than sightseeing, it is time travel.
-Walk along the ramparts where British soldiers once stood watch, peer over the bastions where cannons once defended trade ships and pause by the sea-facing wall where a secret passage (now closed) once connected the fort to the waters.
+For a traveler, the experience of Anjuthengu is more than sightseeing, it is a walk along the ramparts where British soldiers once stood, watched, peer over the bastions where cannons once defended trade ships and pause by the sea-facing wall where a secret passage once connected the fort to the waters.
+If you are a heritage lover, a history enthusiast or simply a traveler in search of stories, Anjuthengu Fort is a must-see.
+So, when you are in Varkala, step off the beaten path and let the sea guide you to Anjuthengu.

 Leave a comment